Small businesses face a common challenge.

 As we’ve previously pointed out, millennials have overtaken baby boomers as America’s largest generation.
 And, they’re replacing boomers in the workforce in record numbers.

-In fact, we identified building a millennial-friendly work culture as one of the top small business trends for 2018.
+In fact, we identified building a millennial-friendly work culture as one of the top small business trends.

 Rapid technological growth impacts big and small businesses, forcing employers and employees to race to keep up.

 And, in a world of unique, niche businesses that require specialized skills or knowledge, plug-and-play employees aren’t a reality.

 Small businesses are also struggling to capture coveted top-talent employees because the hiring field has grown more competitive.